Watson Campaign Automation is the IBM solution formerly known as IBM Marketing Cloud / Silverpop.

 a) Status Checklist

 The CRM Integration Status Checklist catalogs all the sync agents that are currently enabled/disabled for your organization.
 Unfortunately sync agents are not stealthy secret agents, they are the kind of syncs that are set up to run between Watson Campaign Automation + Salesforce.com.
-Looking at the picture below, each of the categories: Profile Data for Leads, Contacts, and Accounts; Alerts to Chatter/Tasks; and are all sync agents.
-You will only have the ones applicable to your organization enabled and you can remove/add any later if you need to.
+Looking at the picture below, each of the categories: Profile Data for Leads, Contacts, and Accounts; Alerts to Chatter/Tasks; Lead/Contact Mailing History to CRM; etc. are all sync agents.
+Enable the ones applicable to your organization and disable any irrelevant agents.

 b) Field Mappings

 If you click on Leads, Contacts, or Accounts you will automatically see their Active Mapping.
-If you want to update the mappings for Leads, Contacts, or Accounts that must be done in Working Copy, then you must go to the “Review” tab,at the far right, to activate your new mapping(s).
-If you do not activate in the “Review” tab after making changes to your mappings in the working copy tab, they will not save.
+Go to the Working Copy to make edits, then go to the “Review” tab (at the far right) to activate the new mapping(s).
+If you do not activate in the “Review” tab after making changes to your mappings in the working copy tab, they won’t save or show in Active Mapping.

 Note: Your mapping will look different based on your field names and sync directions

-The CRM settings are a great governance resource a lot of marketers don’t know exists.
+The CRM settings are a great governance resource a lot of WCA users don’t know about.
 If you do not currently have admin permission, but you are the resource who would handle these items, request admin status from the current organization administrator.

 3) Syncing Form Submissions